 The number of sessions and frequency will depend on you and your concerns.
 There is no fixed number of sessions, though family therapy generally needs around 6-20 sessions for families to move forward.
 After your first meeting, you and your therapist will discuss your goals and negotiate an initial number of sessions to commit to and the frequency of sessions.

 Q: What are the methods of payment?

-Fees are payable by cheque, cash or bank transfer and should be paid in full at the end of each session.
+Fees are payable by card, cheque, cash or bank transfer and should be paid in full at the end of each session.
 Reconnect is a registered private limited company and not funded by any agency.
 However, for those who wish to receive therapy but have financial difficulties, we are willing to consider a reduction of fees on a sliding-scale.
 Please contact us to discuss your needs.